Macron to reduce French military troops in Africa's Sahel

 “I’m saying it again: France is in Africa only at the request of Africans ... to fight against terrorism,” Macron added.
 “But the shape of our presence, an operation abroad involving 5,000 troops, is not adapted any more to the reality of the combats.”

-He said France will focus in the future on deploying special forces in cooperation with other European countries.
+He said France will focus in the future on deploying special forces, in cooperation with other European countries, as part of the so-called Takuba task force that is meant to play an increasing role in the fight against extremists.

+A French top official said it will take several months to implement the changes.
+Paris will first hold talks with its European and African partners, he said.

+Several thousand French troops will remain in the region in total, participating in various operations including the new cooperation mission.

+“In the end, the French presence in Sahel will remain significant,” the official said.
+He was speaking anonymously in accordance with the presidency’s customary practice.

-French troops have been present in Mali since 2013 when they intervened to force Islamic extremist rebels from power.
-The operation, called Barkhane, was then expanded to include Chad, Niger, Burkina Faso and Mauritania to improve security and stability in the broader Sahel region.
+French troops have been present in Mali since 2013 when they intervened to force Islamic extremist rebels from power in towns across the country's north.
+Operation Serval was later replaced by Barkhane and was expanded to include Chad, Niger, Burkina Faso and Mauritania in an effort to help stabilize the broader Sahel region.

+Islamic militants, though, have continued to launch devastating attacks against the militaries fighting them as well as increasingly against civilians.
+About a week ago, extremists in Burkina Faso launched the deadliest attack in years, leaving at least 132 people dead.

+Hundreds also have died since January in a series of massacres targeting villages on the border of Niger and Mali.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.